MathewKeeling/AuthentiPy/README.md

 **AuthentiPy** is a Python-based application designed to manage certificate deployments efficiently.

-Due to the nature of how the program is structured--this program works with wildcard certificates only.
+Due to the nature of how the program is structured, this program works with wildcard certificates only.

-I might consider adding great levels of control to permit regular certificates as well.
+I might consider adding greater levels of control to permit regular certificates as well.
 Forks/PRs welcomed.

 ### Features